Primary flight display

-A primary flight display or PFD is a modern aircraft instrument dedicated to flight information.
-Much like multi-function displays, primary flight displays are built around a Liquid-crystal display or CRT display device.
+A primary flight display (PFD) is a modern aircraft instrument dedicated to flight information.
+Much like multi-function displays, primary flight displays are built around a liquid-crystal display or CRT display device.
 Representations of older six pack or "steam gauge" instruments are combined on one compact display, simplifying pilot workflow and streamlining cockpit layouts.

 Most airliners built since the 1980s—as well as many business jets and an increasing number of newer general aviation aircraft—have glass cockpits equipped with primary flight and multi-function displays (MFDs).
 Cirrus Aircraft was the first general aviation manufacturer to add a PFD to their already existing MFD, which they made standard on their SR-series aircraft in 2003.

 Mechanical gauges have not been eliminated from the cockpit with the onset of the PFD; they are retained for backup purposes in the event of total electrical failure.

 Components

 While the PFD does not directly use the pitot-static system to physically display flight data, it still uses the system to make altitude, airspeed, vertical speed, and other measurements precisely using air pressure and barometric readings.
 An air data computer analyzes the information and displays it to the pilot in a readable format.
 A number of manufacturers produce PFDs, varying slightly in appearance and functionality, but the information is displayed to the pilot in a similar fashion.
 FAA regulation describes that a PFD includes at a minimum, an airspeed indicator, turn coordinator, attitude indicator, heading indicator, altimeter, and vertical speed indicator [14 CFR Part 61.129(j)(1)].